weirdalsuperfan/nhk-pronunciation/README.md

 # nhk-pronunciation
+NOTE: This addon is no longer supported because a much better addon has been released for Anki, which you can download [here](https://ankiweb.net/shared/info/278530045) (only supports Anki 2.1).
+The new addon took inspiration from this addon (including apparently some source code at first but I don't think it has any of it now), and I spoke with the developer some throughought its creation in order to vet it.
+I highly recommend using that instead.

 Anki2 Add-On to look-up the pronunciation of Japanese expressions.
 THIS VERSION ONLY WORKS WITH ANKI 2.0.

 Always back up your decks and test on a couple cards before bulk adding.
 KNOWN BUGS (will delete this message when it's fixed): 1:  conjugated words in sentences, and words that can be interpreted in multiple ways (e.g. 確かめる can be viewed by the program as 確か+める) may cause junk text to be written to your destination field.
 2: Spaces before words with hurigana are removed even when color hasn't been added.
 3: Parentheses in your color field can cause a memory error.